About

 In 1992 I published The Mountains Won't Remember Us, a volume of stories and a novella.
 Good Measure, a collection of essays and interviews on poetry, was published in 1993.
 In 1994 I published the novel The Hinterlands.
 My novel The Truest Pleasure was listed by Publisher's Weekly as one of the notable books of 1995 and was finalist for the Southern Book Critics Circle Award.
 My story "The Balm of Gilead Tree" was included in the 1997 O. Henry Awards anthology.
 A new novel, Gap Creek, was published published by Algonquin Books in 1999.
 It was selected for the Southern Book Critics Circle Award for Fiction for 2000, and was chosen as Notable Book by the New York Times.
 Gap Creek was a selection of the Oprah Book Club and a New York Times bestseller.
 It was chosen by the Appalachian Writers Association as Book of the Year for 2000.
 The Balm of Gilead Tree: New and Selected Stories also appeared from Gnomon Press in 1999.
 LSU Press brought out Topsoil Road, a book of new poems, in 2000.
 A new novel called This Rock was published by Algonquin book in the fall of 2001.

+Since 1992, I have been Kappa Alpha Professor of English at Cornell.
 In the spring of 1998 I was McGee Visiting Professor of Writing at Davidson College.
-At present I am Kappa Alpha Professor of English at Cornell, and served as Distinguished Visiting Professor of Writing at Appalachian State University, Fall 2000.
-I have also served as visiting writer at Furman University, winter 2002, and as Blackburn Distinguished Visiting Writer at Duke in Spring 2003.
+I served as Distinguished Visiting Professor of Writing at Appalachian State University, Fall 2000.
+I also served as visiting writer at Furman University, winter 2002, and as Blackburn Distinguished Visiting Writer at Duke in Spring 2003.
 In spring 2004 I was at Duke again as a Visiting Professor.
 In spring 2005 I held the Whichard Chair as visiting writer at East Carolina University.
 In fall 2007 I was Rivers-Coffey Distinguished Visiting Writer at Appalachian State University.
+Also in 2007 I received an Academy Award from the American Academy of Arts and Letters.